ianrastall/text-utils/books/ada/book-ada-02.md

 of defense that turns potential debugging nightmares into compile-time feedback.
 This chapter explores how that philosophy plays out in practice.

+Chapter 1 skimmed the surface—highlighting Ada's insistence on meaningful types without diving into the mechanics.
+Here we slow down, rebuild those anecdotes in full code, and layer on the abstractions (subtypes, derived types, private types) that make Ada's model so distinctive.
+Treat this chapter as the hands-on companion to the earlier overview.

 ## 2.1 The Philosophy of Ada's Type System

 Ada's type system is fundamentally different from most programming languages.